knative/docs/docs/snippets/install-kn.md

         Where `<path-to-binary-file>` is the path to the binary file you downloaded in the previous step, for example, `kn-darwin-amd64` or `kn-linux-amd64`.

-    1. Move the executable binary file to a directory on your PATH by running the command:
+    1. Move the executable binary file to a directory on your `PATH` by running the command:

         ```bash
         mv kn /usr/local/bin
         ```

-    1. Verify that the plugin is working by running the command:
+    1. Verify that `kn` commands are working properly.
+For example:

         ```bash
         kn version